-PERFORMANCE AREA SCHOOL COUNSELOR INEFFECTIVE 0 Points MINIMALLY EFFECTIVE 1 Point EFFECTIVE HIGHLY SCORE COMPETENCY 2 Points EFFECTIVE 3 Points NA Counselor Admin Area IV INDIRECT SERVICES Understands legal and ethical issues as related to appropriately referring students.
+PERFORMANCE AREA SCHOOL COUNSELOR INEFFECTIVE INEFFECTIVE MINIMALLY EFFECTIVE HIGHLY SCORE COMPETENCY 0 Points 1 Point 2 Point 2 Points EFFECTIVE 3 Points NA Counselor Admin Area IV INDIRECT SERVICES Understands legal and ethical issues as related to appropriately referring students.
 Competency not present.
 Is unfamiliar with ethical and legal guidelines.
 Exceeds professional limits and reluctantly uses referral sources.
 Is familiar with and follows professional ethical and legal guidelines.
 Is aware of professional limits and knows how to make appropriate referrals.
 Is familiar with and follows professional ethical and legal guidelines, is aware of professional limits, knows how to make appropriate referrals, and continues to develop knowledge of current referral sources.
 Implements services through referrals, consultation and collaboration 2.
 Communicates effectively and demonstrates positive interpersonal relationships with all stakeholders.
 Competency not present.
 Shows minimal effort in consulting and collaborating with stakeholders and struggles to establish positive working relationships.
 Consults and collaborates with all stakeholders as requested in a professional, appropriate, and timely manner.
 Frequently and pro-actively consults and collaborates with stakeholders as necessary in a professional, appropriate, and timely manner.
 3. Communicates effectively with diverse populations.
 Competency not present.
 Has limited understanding of how diversity impacts communications and avoids involvement in issues of diversity.
 Understands and accepts the diverse backgrounds of others and how diversity impacts communication.
 Regularly engages in issues of diversity.
 Applies skills that promote inclusiveness and attempts to close achievement and/or opportunity gaps.
-Comments: Will not be evaluated per ad dministrator/counseld or management agreement Total: ÷ Sum of Scores # of ite = al Score
+Comments: den in introduction (on uncolo Will not be evaluated per ad ministrator/counseld or management agreement Total Total: ÷ Sum of Scores # of ite = ms al Score